We have outlined some questions that faculty often have, related to disabilities and to services that the Student Disability Services Office provides.

 If a student notifies you with fewer than 5 days’ notice, you are not obligated to provide the accommodations.
 However, if you are able to meet the accommodation request, you are encouraged to do so.
 Please keep in mind that if the accommodation requires the use of the Testing Center, you need to give the center at least 48 hours’ notice.

-A student’s disability is considered confidential information, and therefore is not divulged to persons outside the Student Disability Services office.
+A student’s disability is considered confidential information, and therefore is not divulged to persons outside of the Student Disability Services office.
 Instructors are given the information they need in order to accommodate the disability.

-Students may register with Student Disability Services at any time during the semester.
+Students may register with the Student Disability Services Office at any time during the semester.
 Once the student is registered, it is up to the student to request that their instructor be notified of their accommodation(s).
 The student initiates the notification process by logging on to their MyMichiganTech account and choosing which instructors to notify.
 It is important to realize that the notice you receive is automatically generated once a student initiates this process.

 All students who have accommodations are instructed to have a discussion with their instructors regarding the specifics of their accommodations.
 However, it is a good idea to give a simple announcement during class reminding students with accommodations that they should talk to you individually.
 Announcements such as this should be conducted in such a way as to preserve the anonymity of students with disabilities.

-Students with this accommodation generally require 1.5 times the expected completion time.
+Students with this accommodation generally require 1.5 or 2.0 times the expected completion time.
 Instructors are encouraged to design tests and quizzes in such a way that extended time is built into their course.
 For example, if an instructor designs a test to be completed within 30 minutes and allows the entire class a total of 50 minutes to complete the exam, that extra time is already built into the test.

 When tests are designed with extended time built in, and this is both written in the syllabus and announced in class, no further accommodation will usually be necessary.